-Did you know that you might qualify for a credit from your Arizona taxes that are already paid and included in your rent?
+Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

-The amount that you may receive from this tax credit each year depends on a variety of factors, but I will give you a general idea of what you might expect by revealing the breakdown of what I have received in the past four years:
+The amount that you may receive from this tax credit each year depends on a variety of factors, but I will give you a general idea of what you might expect by revealing the breakdown of what I have received in the past six years:

-To some degree, all cities in Arizona except Flagstaff and Tucson impose a local rent tax, which is added to your total monthly rental payment.
+To some degree, all major cities in Arizona except Flagstaff and Tucson impose a local rent tax, which is added to your total monthly rental payment.
 Each time you write out that rent check, you’re paying this tax.
 The Arizona Property Tax Refund Credit gives you the right to reclaim that money at tax time.
 While the tax may seem small each month, it can add up to hundreds of dollars per year.

 You may qualify for this tax refund credit on Arizona taxes if you’re at least 65 years old and rent an apartment unit that adds the property tax charge to your monthly rental payments.
 There are some additional qualifications that you must meet, and we’ll discuss that in depth within this website.

-I want to stress upfront that you will not qualify for the Arizona State Property Tax Refund Credit if you receive any of the following:
+I want to stress upfront that you will not qualify for the Arizona Property Tax Refund Credit if you receive any of the following:

 If you receive any type of government assistance for housing, you likely won’t qualify.
 I don’t make those rules and wish this wasn’t the case, but it’s an unfortunate fact.
 You can also only receive the refund for your primary residence, so filing on multiple rental homes won’t work.